 Dental Crowns vs. Fillings

-Dr. Nichols may recommend either dental crowns or fillings to restore your oral health.
-But it’s important that you understand the differences between these treatments before your next appointment with us.
+Our dentist in Grand Rapids, MI, may recommend either dental crowns or fillings to restore your oral health.
+However, it’s important that you understand the differences between these treatments before your next appointment with us.

-Here’s what you need to know about dental crowns versus fillings.
+Here’s what you need to know about dental crown treatment, fillings, and how they compare.

-If you have a toothache, it’s vital that you call our dental practice as soon as possible.
+If you have a toothache, it’s vital that you call our Grand Rapids dental office as soon as possible.
 The longer you wait, the more likely we’ll have to take drastic action to restore your oral health.

 During your appointment, Dr. Nichols will examine the inside of your mouth.
 We’ll also take dental X-rays so our dentist can determine if there are any underlying issues with your oral health.